antonfirsov/docs/2023/03-Mar/announcing-ef8-preview-2/announcing-ef8-preview-2.md

 EF Core 8, or just EF8, is the successor to EF Core 7, and is scheduled for release in November 2023, at the same time as .NET 8.

-EF8 currently targets .NET 6.
+EF8 previews currently target .NET 6, and can therefore be used with either .NET 6 (LTS) or .NET 7.
 This will likely be updated to .NET 8 as we near release.

 EF8 will align with .NET 8 as a long-term support (LTS) release.
 See the [.NET support policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) for more information.